anyscale/templates/templates/intro-services/README.md

 3. Monitor the production app.
 4. Configure service scaling.

 **Note**: This tutorial runs in a workspace.
-See `Introduction to Workspaces` before running this tutorial.
+See `Intro to Workspaces` before running this tutorial.

-## Develop a Serve app in a workspace
+## Develop an app in a workspace

  The fastest way to develop a Ray Serve app is in an Anyscale Workspace.
-A Serve app running within a workspace behaves almost identically to a Serve app running as a production service, except that it doesn't have a stable DNS name or fault tolerance.
+A Ray Serve app running within a workspace behaves almost identically to deploying a Ray Serve app to production as a service, except that it doesn't have a stable DNS name or fault tolerance.

  Look at the `main.py` file, which has the following skeleton code: